Our Sponsors

 A Good Pun is its own Reword

-• Red Kneck was often said to be a farmer outstanding in his field.
+• That lazy Red Kneck is a farmer out-standing in his field.
+(Too old to identify.)

-• Police were called to a day care where a three-year-old was resisting a rest.
+• Police were called to a daycare center today where a three-year-old was resisting a rest.

 • Did you hear about the guy whose whole left side was cut off?
 He's all right now.